-- 7.2 A Member in Business who undertakes a Forensic Accounting Service should utilise a system of quality control that includes appropriate policies and procedures taking into consideration the following elements of quality control: - (a) Leadership responsibilities for quality within the Employer; - (b) Ethical requirements; - (c) Human resources; - (d) Assignment performance; and - (e) Monitoring. - 7.3 A Member performing a Forensic Accounting Service shall prepare working papers that appropriately document the work performed, including the basis on which, and the method by which, any calculations, determinations or estimates used in the provision of the Forensic Accounting Service have been made. - 7.4 A Member should be aware that working papers generated as part of undertaking a Forensic Accounting Service may be required to be furnished to other parties or the Court as evidence.
+- 7.2 A Member in Business who undertakes a Forensic Accounting Service should utilise a system of quality control that includes appropriate policies and procedures taking into consideration the following elements of quality control: - (a) Leadership responsibilities for quality within the Employer; - (b) Ethical requirements; - (c) Human resources; - (d) Assignment performance; and - (e) Monitoring. - 7.3 A Member performing a Forensic Accounting Service shall prepare working papers that appropriately document the work performed, including the basis on which, and the method by which, any calculations, determinations or estimates used in the provision of the Forensic Accounting Service have been made. - 7.4 When preparing a Report, the Member will prepare working papers to document the work performed by the Member and the process by which the Member arrived at an opinion or finding that may or may not be used in a Report.
+A working paper is not normally considered a Report unless it was designed to communicate expert or lay evidence to the Court. - 7.5 A Member should be aware that working papers generated as part of undertaking a Forensic Accounting Service may be required to be furnished to other parties or the Court as evidence.
 Where appropriate, a Member should maintain the chain of custody, including origin, possession and disposition of documents and other material, particularly originals, relevant to the Engagement or Assignment.